ComNets-Bremen/MobilityModelCheck/README.md

 # MobilityModelCheck

 A simple set of OMNeT++ models to evaluate INET based mobility models.
-They are used to configure and run existing or new mobility models in the INET framework to determine the performance of those mobility models in terms of contacts made, contact durations, etc. The models use unit disc graph (UDG) mechanism to determine the contacts between nodes (i.e., wireless range).
+They are used to configure and run existing or new mobility models in the INET framework to determine the performance of those mobility models in terms of contacts made, contact durations, etc. The models use unit disc graphs (UDG) to determine the contacts between nodes assuming that they are connected using a peer-to-peer wireless communication technology such as WiFi Direct, Wireless Adhoc or Bluetooth.
+The parameter `wirelessRange` determines the range of the wireless communication technology.

 ## Procedure